ktsn/vuex-smart-module/README.md

 </script>
 ```

 In the spec file, mock the `mutations` option in the `counter` module.
-The below is [Jest](https://jestjs.io/) example but the essential idea is the same:
+The below is a [Jest](https://jestjs.io/) example but the essential idea holds true for many test frameworks:

 ```ts
 import * as Vuex from 'vuex'